Jakersnell/TheStack/README.md

 #### Final Team Project undertaken as members of Skill Distillery

 ### Overview
 The Stack is a social platform designed for programmers to find local meet up events anywhere in the US.

 ### Description
-The Stack ...
-<br><br>
-As a user, you can...
+As a user on The Stack you can search for and view groups in your area, and view events that are within public groups.
+By logging in or signing up you can view private events for groups you are in, and create groups or events.

 ### Implementation